maanukuttan/concurrency/README.md

 2. Once the thread is created one can decide to `join` or `detach`
 3. If the thread is not joined or detached before the thread is destroyed, `std::thread` dtor calls `std::terminate()`, thus the program terminates
-4. make sure that all the objects the the `std::thread` uses are valid till its lifetime, otherwise UB
+4. make sure that all the objects `std::thread` uses are valid till its lifetime, otherwise UB
 ```cpp
 void foo() {
     auto val = 10;